MahanyaKochhar/COP5615/project5/README.md

 9. Retrieve user feed
 10. View inbox messages

+# Authentication Behavior

+In our demo client implementation, we registered users and only the authenticated users can make subsequent authenticated API calls.

+## Authenticated Users
+- Can access protected API endpoints.
+- Must provide valid credentials.

+## 401 Unauthorized
+- No credentials provided.
+- Invalid or expired credentials.

+## 403 Forbidden
+- Credentials are valid.
+- User is authenticated but lacks permissions.

 ## REST APIs
 As part of this project , we have designed a RESTful API interface for the Reddit Engine implemented in Part 1.